SaltWater Brewery Creates Edible Six Pack Rings

 By Shira Kogut on Feb.
 01, 2017

+The devastating effects that plastic six-pack rings can have to both wildlife and the environment have been proven time and time again.
 Huge thumbs up to SaltWater Brewery for this fantastic eco-friendly invention!

+The design is just as strong as plastic packaging but it’s more expensive to produce the company said.
+However, it hopes customers will be willing to pay a bit more in order to help the environment.
 We hope other breweries will jump on the bandwagon and make safer 6-pack rings for our marine friends.

 For more beer products, inventions and more going on in the craft beer industry, check out these links: